 Foot injuries are common when playing sports.
-Many can be intensely painful, but how can you tell whether it’s a fracture or a sprain?
+Many can be intensely painful, but how can you tell whether you have a fracture or sprain foot?
 If you are experiencing foot pain after sports, a visit to the ER may be necessary to diagnose the problem.
-Fractures are injuries that involve damage to the bones, while sprains are injury to the ligaments.
+Fractures are injuries that involve damage to the bones, while sprains are injuries to the ligaments.

 One common type of sprain occurs in the mid-foot.
 This can occur after an accident during pivoting or twisting the foot.
 The area will be painful and swollen.
 A few hours after the injury, some bruising may be visible on the top of the foot.